larryprice/hugoblog/content/blog/2014-08-07-testing-through-the-trello-api-with-capybara-and-webkit.markdown

 title: "Testing through a Trello connection with Capybara and Webkit"
 date: 2014-08-07T07:25:11-04:00
 comments: true
-categories: trello ollert capybara ruby sinatra
+categories: [trello, ollert, capybara, ruby, sinatra]
 ---

 During the hardening of [Ollert](https://ollertapp.com), a Trello data analysis tool I wrote, I started writing acceptance tests.
 I quickly ran into an issue where the meat of my application requires opening pop-up window, signing into Trello, and allowing my application access.